 Revenue-Based Funding FAQ for Raleigh, NC

-How quickly can Raleigh businesses get funded?
+How fast can a Raleigh business actually get funded?

 How is the repayment percentage determined?